 Students must apply through the University of Minnesota and should contact the Office of National and International Scholarships about the application process.
 The campus deadline for applications is November 20, 2017 and the national deadline is February 8, 2018.
 See the Boren web-site (www.borenawards.org) for more information.

 Foreign Language and Area Studies Scholarships (FLAS) support students who are US citizens or permanent residents and who are enrolled or accepted for enrollment in a University of Minnesota degree program that combines modern foreign language training with international, Asian and/or African area studies, or with international aspects of professional or other field of study.
 Summer grants support language study abroad; grants for the academic year support study at the University of Minnesota.
 Undergraduate recipients must be at the intermediate level in the target language.

-See the web-site of the Institute for Global Studies for more information: cla.umn.edu/global-studies/research-funding-collaboration/funding-opportunities/flas-fellowships.
+See the Institute for Global Studies website for more information: cla.umn.edu/global-studies/research-funding-collaboration/funding-opportunities/flas-fellowships.

 Blakemore Freeman Fellowships are awarded for one academic year of advanced level language study in an approved program in East or Southeast Asia.
 Eligible languages are Chinese, Japanese, Korean, Burmese, Indonesian, Khmer, Thai, and Vietnamese.
 Applicants must be U.S. citizens or permanent residents who have completed an undergraduate degree by the start of the grant, be at or near an advanced level in the language, and be pursuing a professional, business, technical or academic career that involves the regular use of a modern East or Southeast Asian language.

 Applications open on July 1, 2017 and are due on December 30, 2017.
 Application is available at blakemorefoundation.communityforce.com.

 For more information contact the Office of National and International Scholarships, email@example.com